Controlling the collective transport of large passive particles with suspensions of microorganisms: Results

 Bead behavior in response to light-induced bioconvective flows depends on their relative density with the medium: lighter beads are attracted to high-concentration regions, while denser beads are pushed away.
 To illustrate the potential for directional transport in targeted delivery, we place buoyant \qty{230}{\um} beads in a dense \chlamy\ suspension at an initial optical density $\mathrm{OD}_i$ of 10.
-Both lateral LEDs were switched on with different intensities, creating a highly concentrated algae plume near the left wall, see Figure~\ref{fig:fig4}a.
-This plume exerts a strong attraction on floating beads, capturing them as the convection rolls develop and eventually forming a large aggregate, as can be seen in Supplementary~Figure~13.
-By gradually adjusting the LED intensities, with incremental steps spread over two hours, we were able to move the algal plume across the chamber, pulling the raft along its path, see Figure~\ref{fig:fig4}a-c.
-The raft grows by collecting beads around its path, reaching the opposite side of the chamber after two hours, having covered a distance of approximately 4\,mm and nearly doubling in size.
-The consistent growth highlights the system’s ability to gather and transport passive objects within the active suspension, allowing us to direct the algal plume, and thus the bead raft, by precisely controlling LED intensities.
+Both lateral LEDs were switched on with different intensities, creating a highly concentrated algae plume near the left wall, see \textbf{Figure~\ref{fig:fig4}}d and \href{https://seminaris.polytechnique.fr/share/s/fqeBDiCN7Q8rsxY}{Supplementary~Movie~6}.
+This plume exerts a strong attraction on floating beads, capturing them as the convection rolls develop and eventually forming a large aggregate, as can be seen in Supplementary~Figure~14.
+By gradually adjusting the LED intensities, with incremental steps spread over two hours, we move the algal plume across the chamber, pulling the raft of beads along its path, see Figure~\ref{fig:fig4}d-f.
+The raft grows by collecting beads along its path, reaching the opposite side of the chamber after two hours, having covered a distance of approximately 4\,mm and nearly doubling in size.